Living in an extended Chinese family

 When I got married, I became part of a very large and extended family back in Singapore.
 My mother-in-law is the eldest of 10 children, and my wife, the eldest of god knows how many cousins.
 Weekends at her grandmother’s house were chaotic, to say the least.
 That’s not including the cousins of cousins, and aunties of aunties.

-We occupied the corridors outside with tables and chairs.
-Smoking and drinking and nibbling on melon seeds.
+We set up tables and chairs in the corridors outside.
+Smoking, drinking, and nibbling on melon seeds.
 Endless rounds of cooking for everyone start the day before and end…It never ends.
 In the tiny rooms, mah-jong tables host games that go on for hours.
 The large TV is on full blast, with no one really watching it.

 All of this packed into a 4-room flat no bigger than 110 sq. metres.

 I used to dread having to spend weekends and holidays there; noisy and messy, but mostly exhausting.
-But now that we have migrated to Australia for so many years, I mostly miss it.
+But now that we have been living in Australia for so many years, I, strangely, miss it.

 My Perspective

 Living in an extended family meant having multiple generations under one roof or within proximity.
 It was mostly for practical reasons.
-I remember the food and clothes shared with my family when I was younger.
-It reduce waste, and saved my parents lots of money since there were 5 of us.
+I remember the food and clothes my family shared with me when I was younger.
+It reduces waste and saves my parents a lot of money, since there were 5 of us.
 All my oversized clothes were hand-me-downs from older cousins and uncles.

-In the 1970s, when I visited a classmate’s home, I discovered that they have several families (over 40 people) living collectively in rooms that were attached to a main hall.
+In the 1970s, when I visited a classmate’s home, I discovered that several families (over 40 people) lived collectively in rooms attached to a main hall.
 This was for receiving guests and family meetings.
-There was a separate communal kitchen and dining room, and all the women helped with cooking and looking after all the children.
+There was a separate communal kitchen and dining room, and all the women helped with cooking and caring for the children.
 The men had jobs or worked in the family business.

 Just like my wife’s extended family when she was growing up.
 “When someone in my family got married, my grandfather just built another room.”